minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

 .. include:: /includes/common/common-k8s-connect-operator-console.rst

-Open your browser to the specified URL and enter the JWT Token into the login page.
+Open your browser to the appropriate URL and enter the JWT Token into the login page.
 You should see the :guilabel:`Tenants` page:

 .. image:: /images/k8s/operator-dashboard.png